L13/vscode-diff/README.md

 ### List Tooltip

 * Shows the full path, the size, the creation and modification time and date of a file.

+### List Info

+If `l13Diff.ignoreByteOrderMark`, `l13Diff.ignoreEndOfLine` or `l13Diff.ignoreTrimWhitespace` is true a file will be modified for a comparison.
+An info appears on the right side of the filename in the list view to see which changes has been done.
+The information is only visible for files where the modification results in **unchanged**.

+* `Ignored EOL` - Line endings have been converted from Windows to Unix.
+* `Ignored BOM` - Byte Order Mark for a UTF-8 and UTF-16BE file has been removed.
+* `Ignored Whitespace` - Leading and trailing whitespaces have been removed.

 ### Search Widget